yitchoong/cloudapi/markdown/products-2.md

 Based on the above, let us look explore in more detail, how the product services can be used for our use case, i.e. a front-end application built to facilitate brokers with the quotation process.

 ##### 2.1 Browse Packages
-Let us start the scenario where the intermediary (broker) taps on the quote module of the front end application.
+Let us start the scenario where the intermediary (broker) taps on the option to browse the packages in the front end application.

 ```puml
 title **Browse Packages**